code4romania/hackdays/Hackday#10-Octombrie.md

 Let's save lives together!

-Seisimic Alert aims to become an aggregator of seismic data and building analysis, currently focusing on data in Bucharest, but looking towards expading for the whole country.
+Seismic Alert aims to become an aggregator of seismic data and building analysis, currently focusing on data in Bucharest, but looking towards expading for the whole country.

 Currently we are focusing on:
 - building a [map](https://github.com/code4romania/seismic-risc/issues?q=is%3Aissue+is%3Aopen+label%3Amap) that displays information about buildings and their classification